raddaoui/spinnaker_gke_setup/docs/spinnaker_cd_steps.md

 - API is exposed on https://spinnaker-api.`$spinnaker_domain`
 - Spinnaker has only default kubernetes account configured which is same gke cluster where Spinnaker is running.

-this is all nice and helpful but how can I start using spinnaker to deploy my application to my different gke clusters(staging, production..) and create pipelines to test and automate the CD workflow.
+this is all nice and helpful but how can I start using spinnaker to deploy my application to my different gke clusters(staging, production..) and create pipelines to test and automate CD workflows.

 a simple workflow in spinnaker would be:

-1- an update to the kubernetes manifests stored in github would trigger a deploy to stage pipeline which will deploy the new manifest in the staging cluster.
-This is done using github webhook which will notify Spinnaker of changes made to the manifests.
+1- an update to kubernetes manifests stored in github would trigger a deploy pipeline to a staging cluster.
+This is done using github webhook which will notify Spinnaker of changes made to the manifests and spinnaker in turn will get the updated manifests and apply them to the cluster.

 2- a new binary image pushed to a docker registry(dockerhub, gcr) would trigger the same deploy to stage pipeline which will update the application imaged used in stage.
-This will also requires setting up webhook in your docker registry to notify spinnaker of the new image
+This will also require setting up a webhook in your docker registry to notify spinnaker of the new image.

-3- once the "deploy to stage" pipeline finish successfully, this should trigger another pipeline which should perform functional testing and possibly a manual judgment where an operator can do more verification on the updated application in Stage
+3- once the "deploy to stage" pipeline finish successfully, this should trigger another pipeline which should perform functional testing and possibly a manual judgment where an operator can do more verification on the updated application in Stage.

 4- if the testing pipeline finish successfully, this will trigger a "Deploy to production" pipeline.